vmware/vmware-aria-operations-integration-sdk/README.md

   object that is passed to the 'test' and 'collect' methods.
 Any certificate that is encountered in those methods should then be validated against the certificate(s) in the AdapterInstance.
-This method will not only work against HTTPS endpoints, different types of endpoint will not work.
+This method will not only work against HTTPS endpoints, different types of endpoint will not work (eg. database connections).

 - collect(adapter_instance):
   Performs a collection against the target host.
 A typical collection will generally consist of: